Acute And Chronic Pancreatitis

 Fever with a high temperature of 38 degree Celsius

 Repeated episodes of intense abdominal pain are the most typical symptom of chronic pancreatitis.
 The pain usually starts in the middle or left side of your stomach and spreads up your back.
 It’s defined as a scorching or shooting pain that comes and goes but can linger for hours or days at a time.
-According to the top gastro surgeon in Kolkata, people with chronic pancreatitis may also experience:

 Loss of appetite